SpeedyWeather/SpeedyWeather.jl/docs/joss/paper.md

 of the spherical harmonic coefficients.
 These three modules are independently usable and therefore make SpeedyWeather.jl, beyond its main purpose of simulating the weather, also a library for the analysis of gridded data on the sphere.
-Running and analysing simulations can interactively combined, enhancing user experience and productivity.
+Running and analysing simulations can be interactively combined, enhancing user experience and productivity.

 The user interface of SpeedyWeather.jl is heavily influenced by